Many thanks to Jose Luis Criado-Perez (Mobility Consultant, Spain) for his contributions.

-Regarding car insurance offering, there are over 50 insurance companies that offer their services in Spain.
-These number includes all the major international companies, like AXA, Zurich or Allianz as well as the bigger local companies like Mapfre or Mutua Madrileña.
+There are over 50 insurance companies that offer car insurance services in Spain.
+This includes all major international companies, like AXA, Zurich or Allianz as well as the bigger local companies like Mapfre or Mutua Madrileña.

 As well as these companies, bigger banks like Santander, BBVA or Caixa also offer insurance services.

 As in most markets, car insurance is also offered online at discounted prices, which is especially popular in the retail market.